 Your TIPIC card expires one year from issuance.
 If it expires before you take your skills test, you must return to the exam center to retake the vision and knowledge exam before a new one can be issued.

-If you are under 18, you must complete the following requirements:
+If you are under 18, you must complete the following requirements before you can get a probationary license:

-- Hold your TIPIC for at least six months.
+- Hold your instruction permit for at least six months.

 - Complete an approved Ohio Driver’s Education Course consisting of 24 hours of classroom instruction and eight hours of driving.